ctu-mrs/mrs_uav_bluetooth/README.md

 The package providese these standalone nodes:

-- `service_node`: a long-running background node that owns the BLE adapter, permorms periodic scans, hosts built-in GATT services, and exposes ROS 2 services and topics.
+- `service_node`: a node running at background that owns the BLE adapter, permorms periodic scans, hosts built-in GATT services, exposes ROS 2 services and topics, etc.
-- `user_node`: a node for experiment TMUX sessions that temporarily applies an overlay YAML configuration on top of the service default config while it stays alive.
+- `user_node`: a helper node for user TMUX sessions that temporarily applies an overlay YAML configuration on top of the service default config while it stays alive.
 - `tui_node`: a node with a keyboard-controllable text user interface, which you can use on your laptop for a quick access to nearby BLE-enabled UAVs and their Wi-Fi network settings.
 - `test_node`: a testing node for advertisement-based and connection-based communication modes.